cpuguy83/monitoring_agent/README.md

 ```ruby
 every 5.minutes, 'Some Job' { SomeJobClass }
 ```
-Where SomeJobClass is the class that has the logic for perform the check
+Where SomeJobClass is the class that has the logic to perform the check

 ```ruby
 class SomeJobClass